Fuzzy transformations and extremality of Gibbs measures for the Potts model on a Cayley tree: Preliminaries

 For a fixed $x^0\in V$, called the root, we set

 and denote the set of {\it direct successors} of $x$.

 {\it Potts model.} We consider the Potts model on a Cayley tree, where to each vertex of the tree a spin variable is assigned which takes values in the local state space $\Phi:=\{1,2,\dots,q\}$.
+For $A\subseteq V$ a spin {\it configuration} $\sigma_A$ on $A$ is defined as a function